How long to cook ribs on offset smoker

 2. Use a high-quality thermometer: Invest in a reliable meat thermometer to monitor the temperature inside the smoker accurately.
 This will allow you to make any necessary adjustments to the airflow or fuel to maintain a consistent heat.

-See also How to cook with no power
+See also How to set cook power on whirlpool microwave

 3. Control the airflow: The airflow is critical in regulating the temperature.
 Adjust the dampers or vents on your smoker to control the amount of oxygen entering the firebox.
 If the temperature is too high, close the dampers partially to reduce airflow.
 If it’s too low, open them up to allow more oxygen.